ANL-CESAR/XSBench/README.txt

 		Note that this option will override the number of default grid -points as set by the '-s' option.

+	-G <grid type>

+		Sets the grid search type (unionized, nuclide).
+Defaults to unionized.
+		The unionized grid is what is typically used in Monte Carlo codes, as it offers the fastest speed.
+However, the increase in speed comes in a significant increase in memory usage as a union of all the separate nuclide grids must be formed and stored in memory.
+The "nuclide" mode uses only the basic nuclide grid data, with no unionization.
+This is slower as a binary search must be performed on every nuclide for each macroscopic XS lookup, rather than only once when using the unionized grid.

 	-l <lookups>